nezaboodka/reactronic/README.md

 ### Transaction

-Transaction is a function changing state objects in atomic way.
+Transaction is a function that changes state objects in an atomic way.
-Every transaction function is instrumented with hooks to provide atomicity by transparent context switching and isolation.
+Every transaction function is instrumented with hooks to provide transparent atomicity (by implicit context switching and isolation).

 ``` typescript
 @state